Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

-To explain why we can easily improve a bidding strategy, let us describe the following elementary example (see also Figures \ref{fig:fig2}, \ref{appendix_revenue_seller} and \ref{fig:utilityToBeUnlocked} for graphical illustrations).
-We assume that the value distribution of the bidder is uniform between 0 and 1 (denoted $\mathcal{U}([0,1])$, a standard example in \cite{krishna2009auction}, see e.g. Example 2.1 and subsequent chapters).
+To explain why we can easily improve a bidding strategy, let us describe the following elementary example (see also Figures \ref{fig:fig1vValueTruthvsStrat} for graphical illustrations).
+We assume that the value distribution of the bidder is uniform between 0 and 1 (denoted $\mathfrak{U}[0,1]$, a standard example in \cite{krishna2009auction}, see e.g. Example 2.1 and subsequent chapters).
 If the strategic bidder were bidding truthfully, her virtual value would be negative below 0.5 and the seller would set the reserve price to 0.5.
 What would happen if the bidder were able to send a virtual value equal to zero below 0.5?
 Then the seller would not have any incentives to block some of the bids since the virtual value is non-negative everywhere.
 Notice that, since the virtual value is zero below 0.5, the seller receives exactly the same expected payment as in the previous setup.

-We define \emph{a welfare-benevolent seller} as a seller such that when indifferent from a revenue standpoint between two reserve prices, chooses the lowest one, i.e, the one yielding the maximum welfare.
-This is a standard assumption in game theory.
+We define \emph{a welfare-benevolent seller} as a seller who - when indifferent from a revenue standpoint between two reserve prices - chooses the lowest one, i.e, the one yielding the maximum welfare.
+This is a standard concept in game theory.
 In the framework where the seller has a cost to sell the item \cite{balseiro2017dynamic}, it corresponds to a cost-to-sell of zero.

-If the seller is not benevolent, instead of looking for a strategy such that $\psi_B(x) = 0$ on $[0.0.5]$, the buyer will try to satisfy $\psi_B(\beta(x)) = \epsilon$ with $\epsilon$ small.
+If the seller is not benevolent, instead of looking for a strategy such that $\psi_B(x) = 0$ on $[0,0.5]$, the buyer will try to satisfy $\psi_B(\beta(x)) = \epsilon$ with $\epsilon$ small.
 In that case the seller has a strict incentive to take all bids and hence lower the reserve price.

 We call this technique \textbf{thresholding the virtual value}: finding a bidding strategy such that the virtual value of the induced distribution is equal to zero (or to a threshold $\epsilon$, for arbitrary small $\epsilon>0$ if the seller is not welfare benevolent) below the current reserve price.